An Overview of Direct and Indirect Taxes in India

 A Simple Explanation of Income Declaration Scheme Get Details

-While on the other hand, Indirect Taxes are the Value Added Tax (VAT) that comes along with the bills, for the goods and services which you have obtained from the seller or the provider.
-Indirect Taxes are transferable.
+While on the other hand, indirect taxes are the taxes that come added to the bills for the goods and services which you obtain from the seller or the provider — today this is primarily the Goods and Services Tax (GST), which since 1st July 2017 has replaced the erstwhile service tax, Value Added Tax (VAT) and central sales tax on most goods and services.
+Indirect taxes are transferable.
 When manufacturers or service providers are levied with an initial tax, they can shift the burden of tax payment to the consumer.
-A result of which, consumers are charged a higher price for the commodity as the taxes come added with the bill.
+As a result, consumers are charged a higher price for the commodity, as the taxes come added with the bill.

 Direct and indirect taxes are both fundamental components that add to the revenue earned by the Indian government which is utilized for any developmental initiatives by the government.